Rekkonnect/AdventOfCSharp/README.md

 ## Documentation

-A documentation guide outside the project template will be created soon.
+A full documentation guide outside the project template will be completed soon.
+For the time being, documentation is available on the [docs directory](/docs).

 ## Demo